 Berners Tavern’s attached to the trendy Edition hotel, the waitstaff are way better looking than us, and the kitchen name checks a Michelin-starred chef who’s probably never in the kitchen.
 By all accounts, when you’re somewhere that looks this nice and feels this glam, the food should be pretty shite.

-But actually, the food at Berners Tavern is excellent.
+But actually, the food at Berners Tavern is okay.
 The menu features very fancy British comfort food like posh Scotch eggs, flashy continental dishes like pan-fried sea bream with braised baby gem and verjus, and there’s also a grill that delivers very nice steaks.
-It’s all very good, and it should be, especially when you’re spending this much money.
+It’s all good, and it should be, especially when you’re spending this much money.
 Dinner here isn’t cheap.

 You’ll forget about the food soon enough, though.
 That’s not a knock on the kitchen, it’s just that Berners Tavern is and will always be about ambience and sense of occasion above all.
 Even if you popped in for a pint of Foster’s at the bar, it would be the most epic fucking pint of Foster’s you can have in London.

 You really can’t go wrong with burrata to start.
 A little truffle honey adds a classy touch.

 Chargrilled Pork Chop, Peas And Beans, Girolles, Baby Gem

 Come to me, my love.
 This doorstopper of a main is succulent and nicely pink (rare pork’s a thing now).

 Ribeye Steak And Chips

 The steaks here are Scottish, and pack some hefty flavour.
 The triple-cooked chips have that lovely crust to them everyone loves, while still staying light and fluffy inside.